The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Introduction

 Clearly, a semi-algebraic germ cannot be both thick and thin.
 The following proposition helps picture ``thinness''.
-Although it is well known, we give a quick proof in Section \ref{sec:thin} for convenience. \begin{proposition} A semi-algebraic germ $(Z,0)\subset (\R^N,0)$ is contained in a ``horn neighborhood'' of its tangent cone $T_0 Z$.
-In other words, there exist $\epsilon_0>0$, $c>0$ and $q>1$ such that $Z\cap B_\epsilon$ is contained in a $c\epsilon^q$-neighborhood of $T_0 Z \cap B_\epsilon$ for all $\epsilon\le \epsilon_0$. \end{proposition}
+Although it is well known, we give a quick proof in Section \ref{sec:thin} for convenience.